Drone/UAS Practice Group – Part 107 Waivers, Public COAs, Business Services, and FAA Enforcement Defense

 Antonelli Law provides services relating to the airspace, business, and data aspects of unmanned aircraft systems (drones).
 One of the first drone law practices in the country, DJI selected us for their Professional User Referral Program and many of our clients are leaders in their respective industries.
 We crafted successful Section 333 petitions beginning in 2014, and obtained some of the very first Part 107 night waiver approvals in August 2016.
 We constantly work to remain on the cutting edge of what has become known as “drone law” and look forward to the future growth of the UAS industry.

 Part 107 Waivers & Airspace Authorizations

-The FAA released its new Part 107 commercial drone regulation in August 2016.
-Many companies are interested in obtaining BVLOS and nighttime operation waivers which are expressly available under Part 107.
-Antonelli Law has the experience and expertise to help companies develop the safety plans to satisfy the FAA’s regulatory demands for a Section 107.200/107.205 Certificate of Waiver.
+Many companies contacts us about their interest in obtaining Part 107 “waivers” for their UAS operations, especially for BVLOS, over people, and nighttime operations.
+Antonelli Law has the experience and expertise to help companies develop the safety case to satisfy the FAA’s regulatory demands for a Section 107.200/107.205 Certificate of Waiver.

 Our legal fee is from $500 to 1,500